On Transportation of Mini-batches: A Hierarchical Approach: Additional Experiments

 \subsection{Deep Generative model}

-\paragraph{Generated images: } We show the generated images on MNIST dataset in Figure~\ref{fig:MNIST_genimages_1}, the generated images on CelebA in Figure~\ref{fig:CelebA_genimages_1}, the generated images on CIFAR10 in Figure~\ref{fig:CIFAR_genimages_1}.
-For both choices of $d$ ($SW_2$, $W_2^\tau$), we can see that the images from (e)BoMb-OT is more realistic than the images from m-OT.
+\paragraph{Generated images: } We show the generated images on the MNIST dataset in Figure~\ref{fig:MNIST_genimages_1}, the generated images on CelebA in Figure~\ref{fig:CelebA_genimages_1}, and the generated images on CIFAR10 in Figure~\ref{fig:CIFAR_genimages_1}.
+For both choices of $d$ ($SW_2$, $W_2^\epsilon$), we can see that the images from BoMb-OT are more realistic than the images from m-OT.
 This qualitative result supports the quantitative in Table~\ref{table:MNIST} in the main text.

-\paragraph{Computational speed: } Table~\ref{table:DGM_timing} details the computational speed of deep generative model when using mini-batch size $m=100$.
+\paragraph{Computational speed: } Table~\ref{table:DGM_timing} details the computational speed of the deep generative model when using mini-batch size $m=100$.
 In general, the more the number of mini-batches is, the more complex the problem is.
 Increasing the number of mini-batches $k$ does decrease the number of iterations per second in all experiments.
-For both datasets, using the sliced Wasserstein distance $(d = SW_2)$ leads to higher iterations per second compared to the entropic Wasserstein distance $(d = W_2^\tau)$ on the high dimensional space.
-This result is expected since the slicing approach aims to reduce the computational complexity.
-On the MNIST dataset, we observe that the entropic regularized version of the BoMb-OT (eBoMb-OT) is the slowest for both choices of $d$.
+For both datasets, using the sliced Wasserstein distance $(d = SW_2)$ leads to higher iterations per second compared to the entropic Wasserstein distance $(d = W_2^\epsilon)$ on the high dimensional space.
+This result is expected since the slicing approach aims to reduce computational complexity.
+On the MNIST dataset, we observe that the entropic regularized version of the BoMb-OT ($\lambda > 0$) is the slowest for both choices of $d$.
 The m-OT is the fastest approach with the number of iterations per second of $7.89, 2.54,$ and $0.85$ for $k=2, 4,$ and $8$ respectively.
-In contrast, the BoMb-OT is faster than the m-OT for CIFAR10 and CelebA dataset because we set a high value for the regularized parameter (e.g. $\tau=50,40$).
-For the CelebA dataset, although the eBoMb-OT is the slowest method when $d = SW_2$, it becomes the fastest approach if we set $d$ to $W_2^\tau$.
-The reason for this phenomenon is because of the sparsity of the (e)BoMb-OT's transportation plan between measures over mini-batches.
+In contrast, the BoMb-OT ($\lambda = 0$) is faster than the m-OT for CIFAR10 and CelebA datasets because we set a high value for the regularized parameter (e.g. $\epsilon=50,40$).
+For the CelebA dataset, although the BoMb-OT ($\lambda > 0$) is the slowest method when $d = SW_2$, it becomes the fastest approach if we set $d$ to $W_2^\epsilon$.
+The reason for this phenomenon is because of the sparsity of the BoMb-OT's transportation plan between measures over mini-batches.
 In particular, pairs of mini-batches that are zero can be skipped (see in Algorithm~\ref{alg:BoMb}.
-So, the (e)BoMb-OT can avoid estimating gradient of the neural networks of a bad pair of mini-batches.
+So, the BoMb-OT can avoid estimating the gradient of the neural networks of a bad pair of mini-batches.